Abelian group: Automorphisms

-One can check that this yields the orders in the previous examples as special cases (see Hillar, C., & Rhea, D.).
+One can check that this yields the orders in the previous examples as special cases (see Hillar & Rhea).

 Finitely generated abelian groups

 An abelian group A is finitely generated if it contains a finite set of elements (called generators) $G=\{x_1, \ldots, x_n\}$ such that every element of the group is a linear combination with integer coefficients of elements of G.